Jim King (politician): Early years

 King was born in Brooklyn, New York, and moved with his family to Florida in 1945, where he became the first member of his family to graduate from high school He attended Florida State University where he earned bachelor's and master's degrees.
 He married the former Linda Braddock.
 He has a daughter, Laurie Anne, from his first marriage to Eileen and a daughter, Monta Michelle, from his second marriage to Dorothy King.
 King had a rocky start in business, nearly going bankrupt twice before he mortgaged his home in 1969 to start an employment service agency, which was successful.
 In 1997, he sold the company for $15 million and focused on his political career, which began in 1986.

 Politics

 King was elected to the Florida House of Representatives in 1986.
-He was elected to the Florida Senate in 1999 and was the president of the senate from 2003-2004.
+He was elected to the Florida Senate in 1999 and was the president of the senate from 2003 to 2004.

 In 2006, he was opposed in the Republican primary election by Randall Terry, a prominent anti-abortion activist who had opposed him on the Schiavo matter.

 Another of King's achievements as senator was his legislation on pet burial, which allowed pet owners to be buried with their furry friends.